We’ve seen it before.

 Everest is neither flat nor paved, and though we’ll have sherpas, you need to carry some supplies.
 Take full dress rehearsal hikes in your official hiking boots and a backpack weighing 15-20 pounds.

 Break up your hikes with cross-training (any activity other than hiking) to build strong, dense muscles and cardiovascular systems.
 Cycling or spinning is easier on the knees than running but still offer an exceptional cardio workout (as long as you click into hard gear).
 For building dense muscles, a Stairmaster is perfect.
 Pro tip: wear your backpack on the Stairmaster.
 Yes, you’ll likely get a few confused glances at the gym, but the results will be worth it.
 Finally, swimming improves cardio, muscle growth and breath management concurrently.

 Don’t neglect weight training.
 Quads, calves, hamstrings and glutes will be under a lot of pressure during the ascent.
 The stronger and more durable they are, the less tasking the hike will be.
 On top of your hiking and cardio workouts, we recommend one weight day per week in those final three months.
 Focus on squats, lunges, leg curls and extensions.
 But don’t neglect core and back exercises.

 Overtraining for Everest Base Camp is just as dangerous as under-training.
-Remember growth and gains happen on rest days.
+Remember, growth and gains happen on rest days.
 At most, use a 2-on, 1-off training schedule.
-For everyone else, a 1-on, 1-off schedule should suffice, providing you begin 3 months out.
+For everyone else, a 1-on, 1-off schedule should suffice, providing you begin three months out.
 Finally, slow down your training in the final week.
-At this point, you want to be resting up before taking on the Mother of the Universe.
+At this point, you want to rest before taking on the Mother of the Universe.

-What if I didn’t start training 3 months out?!
+What if I didn’t start training three months out?!

 Wake up your chakras with guest host Adam Bolton on today's episode of The Gay Travel Podcast.
 The yogi dishes his top wellness tips.
 Read More